 where:

-ECtest-i is the energy consumption measured for individual vehicle i.
-In the case that the complete charge-depleting type 1 test has been applied, ECtest-i shall be determined according to paragraph 4.3.1.1. of this Annex.
-In the case that only the first cycle is tested for verification of CoP, ECtest-i shall be determined according to paragraph 4.3.1.2. of this Annex.
+ECtest-i is the electric energy consumption measured for individual vehicle i.
+In the case that the complete charge-depleting type 1 test has been applied, ECtest-i shall be determined according to paragraph 4.3.1.1. of Appendix 1.
+In the case that only the first cycle is tested for verification of CoP, ECtest-i shall be determined according to paragraph 5.3.1.2. of Appendix 1.

-ECDC, COP-i is the declared energy consumption for the individual vehicle i, according to Appendix 8 to Sub-Annex 8.
-In the case that the complete charge-depleting type 1 test has been applied, ECDC,COP,i shall be determined according to paragraph 4.3.2.1. of this Annex.
-In the case that only the first cycle is tested for verification of CoP, ECCOP,i shall be determined according to 4.3.2.2 of this Annex.
+ECDC, COP-i is the declared electric energy consumption for the individual vehicle i, according to Appendix 8 to Annex B8.
+In the case that the complete charge-depleting type 1 test has been applied, ECDC,COP,i shall be determined according to paragraph 4.3.2.1. of Appendix 1.
+In the case that only the first cycle is tested for verification of CoP, ECCOP,i shall be determined according to paragraph 5.3.2.2 of Appendix 1.

 The normalised xi values shall be used to determine the parameters Xtests and s according to paragraph 3.1.

 For Level 1B:

+For the evaluation of fuel efficiency the normalised values shall be calculated as follows:

+xi= FE test-iFE declared-i

+where:

+FE test-i is the fuel efficiency measured for individual vehicle i

+FE declared-i is the declared fuel efficiency value for the individual vehicle

+For the evaluation of electric energy consumption EC the normalised values shall be calculated as follows:

+xi= ECtest-iECDC,COP-i

+where:

+ECtest-i is the electric energy consumption measured for individual vehicle i.
+In the case that the complete charge-depleting type 1 test has been applied, ECtest-i shall be determined according to paragraph 4.3.1.1. of Appendix 1.
+In the case that only the first cycle is tested for verification of CoP, ECtest-i shall be determined according to paragraph 4.3.1.2. of Appendix 1.

+ECDC, COP-i is the declared electric energy consumption for the individual vehicle i, according to Appendix 8 to Annex B8.
+In the case that the complete charge-depleting type 1 test has been applied, ECDC,COP,i shall be determined according to paragraph 4.3.2.1. of Appendix 1.
+In the case that only the first cycle is tested for verification of CoP, ECCOP,i shall be determined according to 4.3.2.2 of Appendix 1.

+The normalised xi values shall be used to determine the parameters Xtests and s according to paragraph 3.1.

 3.3.
+Pass/fail criteria

 For Level 1A:

 For each number of tests, one of the three following decisions can be reached, where the factor A shall be set at 1.01: